Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

     ![kelemen](../images/BRDF/KelemenResults.jpg)

 	I remember being very impressed by the images produced by this paper by the time it was published (yes!
 I'm old!).<br/>
-	I believe even now there is a very strong sense of "ground truth" emanating from these images.
+	I believe even now there is a very strong "ground truth" flavor emanating from these images.

 #### Prototyping the diffuse BRDF